ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ## Beacon chain processing

 The beacon chain is the system chain for Ethereum 2.0.
-The beacon chain's main responsibilities are:
+The main responsibilities of the beacon chain are:

-* Store and maintain the registry of active, queued and exited validators
+* Store and maintain the registry of validators
 * Process crosslinks (see above)
 * Process its own block-by-block consensus, as well as the finality gadget